Transpose-Platform/ctf-apps/README.md

 - The application runs on all interfaces (0.0.0.0) for network access
 - Consider using a reverse proxy (nginx/Apache) for production deployments
 - Update the Flask secret key in production environments
-- The secret in config.json can be used for additional authentication layers
+- **CTF Warning**: This application is intentionally vulnerable for educational purposes
+- The AI is designed to leak the secret when properly prompted
-- Ollama runs locally, so your conversations stay on your device
+- Ollama runs locally, but the system is configured to reveal sensitive information
+- Do not use this configuration pattern in production systems

 ## Performance Notes